muekoeff/Autopin/README.md

 # Autopin

-    Automatically pins a given tab at the very first position once it has been opened
+_Automatically pins tabs once they have been opened_